Dyrcona/gitdemo/README.md

 ## Description ##

-This repository conatains text and sample code branches to be used as part of the interactive presentation *(Almost) Everything You Always Wanted to Know About Git* at the
+This repository contains text and sample code branches to be used as part of the interactive presentation *(Almost) Everything You Always Wanted to Know About Git* at the
 [Evergreen ILS 2023 Conference](https://evergreen-ils.org/conference/2023-evergreen-international-conference/).

-You can use this repository to follow along during the presenation, to experiment with the commands, or to learn and practice Git with the text and examples provided.
+You can use this repository to follow along during the presentation, to experiment with the commands, or to learn and practice Git with the text and examples provided.